Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 Nutritional Benefits

-Carrots in this vegan carrot lox recipe are rich in beta-carotene, converting to vitamin A for vision, immunity, and skin health.
-High in fiber, they aid digestion and promote satiety, ideal for weight management.
+Carrots in this vegan carrot lox recipe provide ~2mg beta-carotene per serving, converting to vitamin A for vision, immunity, and skin health.
+With ~2g fiber, they support digestion and satiety, ideal for weight management.
+At under 50 calories per serving, it’s a low-calorie, nutrient-dense option for healthy eating (Healthline).

 Ingredients for Vegan Carrot Lox